 Normally, the title plan of land registered under the Land Registration Act 2002 is deemed to indicate only the general boundaries of the land1.
-However, a proprietor of a registered estate may apply to the registrar for the exact line of the boundary of that registered estate to be determined, accompanying the application with a plan, or a plan and a verbal description, identifying the exact line of the boundary claimed and showing sufficient surrounding physical features to allow the general position of the boundary to be drawn on the Ordnance Survey map, and evidence to establish the exact
+However, a proprietor of a registered estate may apply to the registrar for the exact line of the boundary of that registered estate to be determined, accompanying the application with a plan, or a plan and a verbal description, identifying the exact line of the boundary claimed and showing sufficient surrounding physical features to allow the general position of the boundary to be drawn on the Ordnance Survey

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.